 A youngster once commented, “Happiness is truly a choice.
 I choose to be happy all the time even when I'm dying in the inside.
-You can drown in sadness but you can't drown in happiness!
+You can drown in sadness, but you can't drown in happiness!
 You swim!”
 Words are just words.
-We can draw limited conclusions; but not comprehend the complex intertwining of feeling and context.
-But these particular words, whatever the intended meaning, struck me, representative of a prevailing mode of thought—positivity.
+We can draw limited conclusions without comprehending the complex intertwining of feeling and context.
+But these words, whatever the intended meaning, struck me, representative of a prevailing mode of thought—positivity.
 The deep conflicting message of being happy, while dying inside, conveys the modern message of forced smiles while suffering.
 The myth that we must continually experience glee exacts a costly toll on well-being.
 We charge ourselves with forcing happiness.
 There is confusion between experiencing pleasurable emotions and living a rich and meaningful life.

-Many awash in despair, possibly as this young poster describes, “Even when you’re dying inside,” feel an uncanny drive to force a smile and ignore the underlying factors bubbling beneath the surface.
-Emotional expression, such as a smile, isn’t a singular event, unconnected to the complex stream of felt experience.
-Underlying despair is a complex construction of environments, evaluations and memories combining to create the underlying despair.
+Many awash in despair, possibly as this young poster describes, “Even when you’re dying inside,” feel an uncanny drive to force a smile and ignore underlying affects bubbling beneath the surface.
+Emotional expression, such as a smile, isn’t a singular event, that is unconnected to the complex stream of felt experience.
+Underlying despair is a complex construction of environments, evaluations and memories, not to be ignored and replaced with a smile.
 Some studies, however, have discovered a smile does positively impact mood; but impacting the mood doesn’t suggest a permanent cure for despair, or that constantly forcing a smile is healthy.